collective-soundworks/soundworks/README.md

 For instance:

-- The `public/` folder should contain any resource your clients may need to load such as sounds, images, fonts, etc.
+- The `public/` folder should contain any resources the clients may need to load such as sounds, images, fonts, etc.
-  **Note:** the Javascript and CSS files will be automatically generated with our `gulp` file from the `src/` folder, so you shouldn’t have any `javascript/` or `stylesheets/` folder here (they will be deleted by `gulp` anyway).
+  **Note:** the Javascript and CSS files will be automatically generated with the `gulp` file from the `src/` folder, so there shouldn’t be any `javascript/` or `stylesheets/` folder here (they will be deleted by `gulp` anyway).
-- The `src/` folder contains your source code for the server and the different types of clients.
+- The `src/` folder contains the source code for the server and the different types of clients.
 Each subfolder (`server/`, `player/`, and any other type of client) should contain an `index.es6.js` file, with the code to be executed for that entity.
 The `src/` folder also contains the SASS files to generate the CSS in the `sass/` subfolder.
 - The `views/` folder contains a `*.ejs` file for each type of client.
 In other words, all the subfolders in `src/` — except `server/` and `sass/` — should have their corresponding EJS file.

 To compile the files, just run the command `gulp` in the Terminal: it will generate the `*.css` files from the SASS files, convert the Javascript files from ES6 to ES5, browserify the files on the client side, and launch a `Node.js` server to start the scenario.

-A scenario should contain at least a `src/server/`, `src/player/` and `src/sass/` folder.
+A scenario should contain at least the `src/server/`, `src/player/` and `src/sass/` folders:

-- The `src/server/` folder contains all the Javascript files that compose the server.
+- The `src/server/` folder contains all Javascript files that compose the server.
-- The `src/player/` folder contains all the files that compose the `player` default client.
-As already mentioned above, any client connecting to the server through the root URL `http://my.server.address:port/` belongs to the namespace `'/player'`.
+- The `src/player/` folder contains all the files that compose the `player` client that is associated to the `'/player'` namespace, accessible through the root URL `http://my.server.address:port/` (default client).
 - Finally, the `src/sass/` folder contains the SASS files to generate the CSS.

-As mentioned above, you may want to add a further clients, for example to create a  (let’s name it generically `auxClient`).
-For that:
+As mentioned above, you may want to add further types of clients.
+For example:

-- You should create a subfolder `src/auxClient/` (*e.g.* `src/conductor/` or `src/env/`) and write an `index.es6.js` file inside.
-- This type of client would join the namespace `'/auxClient'` thanks to the line `client.init('/auxClient');` in the `index.es6.js` file (*e.g.* the namespace `'/conductor'` with the line `client.init('/conductor');`, or `'/env'` with the line `client.init('/env');`).
-- This type of client would connect to the server through the URL `http://my.server.address:port/auxClient` (*e.g.* `http://my.server.address:port/conductor` or `http://my.server.address:port/env`).
+- a device connected to a namespace `'/env'` could generate “environmental” audiovisual rendering for the venue (in addition to the rendering on the participants’ smartphones),
+- or you could control the parameters of the scenario in real time from a device connected to a namespace  `'/conductor'`.
+Apart from the `'/player'` default namespace, none of these namespaces is predefined by the library: you can use any string you want to refer to this new type of client and its associated namespace.

+To add an additional namespace you have to create a subfolder `src/env/` (or `src/conductor/`) that contains a file `index.es6.js`.
+The command `client.init('/env');` (respectively '/conductor') in this file associates the client to the desired namespace.
+The client is accessible via the URL `http://my.server.address:port/env` (respectively `http://my.server.address:port/conductor`).

+### Client and server modules

+A scenario built with *Soundworks* consists in a succession and combination of modules, each of them corresponding to one step of the scenario.
 #### Client side

-On the client side, the `src/player/index.es6.js` file (or any other type of client’s index file) should look like this.
+On the client side, modules can be executed in a particular order according to a given application scenario and the involved interactions with the user.
+As an example, a scenario could provide the following interactions when a participant opens the application’s root URL and a new client connects to the `\player` namespace:

+- The smartphone displays a *welcome* message (*e.g.* “Welcome to the performance!”).
+When the participant clicks on the screen…
+- the client goes through a *check-in* procedure to register as player and the smartphone may display some instructions.
+In the meantime, …
+- the client *synchronizes* its clock with the server.
+Finally, when these are done…
+- the client – now a `player` – joins the *performance*.

+Each of these steps corresponds to a module.
+While most of the modules are provided by the library, you have to write a module that implements the most important part of your application – the performance.

+The client side code corresponding to the above example (in `src/player/index.es6.js`) would look like this:

 ```javascript
 /* Client side */